Particular/docs.particular.net/nservicebus/messaging/non-durable-messaging.md

 Relaxes message delivery guarantees in order to achieve better performance.

-WARNING: This makes the endpoint susceptible to message loss during server crashes and restarts.
+WARNING: This can make an endpoint more susceptible to message loss during server crashes and restarts.
+See [effect on transports](#effect-on-transports) for more details.

 ## Enabling non-durable messaging